 Although the material weakness did not result in a restatement, it is likely that the control deficiency could have potentially resulted in a material misstatement of the Company's financial statement if not remediated timely.
-To remediate the material weakness we have initiated compensating controls in 2018 by providing Board Compensation documentation to our technical accounting consultants and have enhanced and revised the design of existing controls and procedures to ensure the proper application of accounting guidance for the recognition of stock-based compensation awards.
+To remediate the material weakness we have initiated compensating controls in 2018 by engaging additional technical accounting resources to review the Board Compensation and have enhanced and revised the design of existing controls and procedures to ensure the proper application of accounting guidance for the recognition of stock-based compensation awards.
 We believe the actions described above will be sufficient to remediate the identified material weakness and strengthen our internal control over financial reporting.
 However, the new and enhanced controls have not operated for a sufficient amount of time to conclude that the material weakness has been remediated.
 We will continue to monitor the effectiveness of these controls and will make any further changes management determines appropriate.